HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * MedMorph Knowledge Artifacts SHALL use only named-events for triggering and is indicated by setting the PlanDefinition.action.trigger.type to named-event for actions specifying triggers.

 * MedMorph workflow actions are essentially activities that get executed to accomplish a specific task.
-Producers SHALL  select specific actions from the [Plan Definition Action Valueset](http://hl7.org/fhir/us/fhir-medmorph/ValueSet/us-ph-plandefintion-action.html).In case the required named-event is not available in the value set, the value set MAY be extended.
+Producers SHALL  select specific actions from the [Plan Definition Action Valueset](http://hl7.org/fhir/us/fhir-medmorph/ValueSet/us-ph-plandefintion-action.html).
+In case the required named-event is not available in the value set, the value set MAY be extended.

 * Producers of Knowledge Artifacts SHALL use Expressions of type text/fhirpath for defining Knowledge Artifacts.
 Producers MAY also create the same Knowledge Artifact using Expressions of type text/cql.